Verpa bohemica: Taxonomy

-The species was first described in the scientific literature by the Czech physician and mycologist Julius Vincenz von Krombholz in 1828, under the name Morchella bohemica.
+The species was first described in the scientific literature by the Czech medical doctor and mycologist Julius Vincenz von Krombholz in 1828, under the name Morchella bohemica.
 The German naturalist Joseph Schröter transferred it to the genus Verpa in 1893.
 Ptychoverpa bohemica is a synonym that was published by Frenchman Jean Louis Émile Boudier in his 1907 treatise on the Discomycetes of Europe; the name is still occasionally used, especially in European publications.
 Boudier believed that the large, curved ascospores and the rare and short paraphyses were sufficiently distinct to warrant a new genus to contain the single species.
 Ptychoverpa has also been classified as a section of Verpa.
 The section is characterized by the presence of thick longitudinal ridges on the cap that can be simple or forked.

 The species was first discovered in Canada by Alfred Brooker Klugh shortly before 1910 where it was referred to by another synonym, Morchella bispora.